ropali/used_bike_price_prediction/README.md

 > python -m src.data.make_dataset
 ```
 It will check for local sqlite database and if could not find then will ask you start the scrapping.

+To know about the dataset follow this document `references/DATA.md`

 ## Training Model
 To train the model you can start the training by using this command,